muditl/bank-data-analysis/README.md

 # bank-data-analysis
 Analyzing data from a marketing campaign of a bank.
+Please read the report in the project.